mikesmo/mikesmo.github.io/_posts/blog/2017-04-18-Privacy-For-Public-Blockchains.markdown

 categories: blog
 ---

 For the last 6 months I have been pretty busy developing a new technology that I've called <b>Permissioned Blocks</b>.
-This technology brings privacy, security and confidentiality to smart contracts on public blockchains such as [Ethereum](https://www.ethereum.org/).
+This technology allows publishers to grant digital content rights in a decentralised p2p manner and also brings confidentiality to smart contract information when used on public blockchains such as [Ethereum](https://www.ethereum.org/).

 Today, I am proud to say that I have completed the first working version and the following video to demonstrates permissioned blocks in action.